Alexandre De Bruyn

-Alexandre De Bruyn (born 4 June 1994) is a Belgian professional footballer who plays for Challenger Pro League side Lierse as an attacking midfielder.
+Alexandre De Bruyn (born 4 June 1994) is a Belgian professional footballer who plays for Belgian Division 1 side Schaerbeek as an attacking midfielder.

 Club career

 He made his debut in the Belgian top flight on 28 July 2018 for Sint-Truiden starting against Cercle Brugge.

 On 18 January 2022, De Bruyn signed a 2.5-year contract with Kortrijk, with the club option to extend for two more seasons.
 On 17 January 2023, he was loaned by Dender EH until the end of the season.

 On 9 August 2023, De Bruyn joined Lierse on a one-year contract.